 How to Register with SPV

-All packaging operators in Portugal, regardless of volume, must first register in SIRAPA — the Sistema Integrado de Registo da Agencia Portuguesa do Ambiente.
-SIRAPA is the national environmental register managed by the Portuguese Environment Agency (APA).
-Your SIRAPA registration gives you a national operator number that is referenced in all subsequent SPV compliance filings.
+All packaging producers in Portugal, regardless of volume, must first register in the Registo de Produtores de Produtos — the national producer register established by Decree-Law 152-D/2017 and run by the Portuguese Environment Agency (APA) through its SILiAmb platform (Sistema Integrado de Licenciamento do Ambiente).
+Your registration gives you a national producer number that is referenced in subsequent SPV compliance filings.

-To register in SIRAPA, you need your Portuguese NIF (tax identification number, if you have one) or your EU VAT number, your company details, and a description of your activity.
-The SIRAPA portal is at sirapa.apambiente.pt.
+To register, you need your Portuguese NIF (tax identification number, if you have one) or your EU VAT number, your company details, and a description of your activity.
+Registration is done through the SILiAmb platform on the APA website.

 Step 2: Apply for SPV membership

-With your SIRAPA number in hand, proceed to the SPV portal (pontoverde.pt) to apply for membership.
+With your APA producer registration in hand, proceed to the SPV portal (pontoverde.pt) to apply for membership.
 You will need:

 - Company legal name, registered address, and contact details